oxsecurity/megalinter/docs/reporters/TapReporter.md

 ### Other CI tools

-If you are not using GitHub Actions, you can export `mega-linter.log` and folder `<WORKSPACE>/megalinter-reports`
+If you aren't using GitHub Actions, you can export `mega-linter.log` and folder `<WORKSPACE>/megalinter-reports`

 ## Configuration